Designer Breed Icon

 Life Span

 A Golden Newfie, sometimes also called a Golden Newfy, is a cross between a Newfoundland and a Golden Retriever.
-These large, fluffy, and lovable companions make great family pets.
-They are sweet, affectionate, and eager to please.
+These large, fluffy, and lovable companions tend to make great family pets.
+Well-socialized, they are often sweet, affectionate, and eager to please dogs.

-This dog breed may not be established enough for the AKC yet, but they are recognized by other canine registries.
+This dog breed may not be established enough for the AKC yet, but they are recognized by other canine organizations and dog registries.
 The Designer Dogs Kennel Club, American Canine Hybrid Club, and more all recognize the Golden Newfie.

 The parents of a Golden Newfie are some of the friendliest and most affectionate dog breeds.
-So, it’s no surprise that a Golden Newfie is also a social, open, and friendly dog that gets along with just about everyone and absolutely loves their families.
+So, it’s no surprise that a Golden Newfie also tends to be a social, open, and friendly dog that gets along with just about everyone and absolutely loves their families.

-They do well with children, other dogs, and other pets.
+Well-socialized, they do well with children, other dogs, and other pets.
 Although they are protective of their families, they even tend to be open and friendly with strangers!
+These are facts about Golden Retrievers that are true for Golden Newfies, too.
+They may be initially wary at first while they evaluate a new person, but well-socialized Golden Newfies tend to warm up quickly and will often be happy to receive attention from new friends.

 Because of their size, the Golden Newfie is a moderately adaptable dog.
 As long as they get enough daily exercise and attention, they can adapt to apartment living, but it needs to be big enough for their size to allow them to move around.
 They thrive in larger homes, especially those with fenced yards where they can run and play freely.